 32. Vareniky – Ukraine

 Similar to the Polish pierogi, varenyky is a Ukrainian dish.
-It can have fillings of fish (like carp or even salmon) or meat with chopped onions, cheese, dill, and pepper.
-In Ukraine, varenyky are traditionally eaten with sour cream, but may also be a dessert, filled with fruits such as sour cherry, blueberries, along with sweet cottage cheese, cloves, lemon juice, and sugar.
+These types of dumplings can have fillings of fish (like carp or even salmon) or meat with chopped onions, cheese, dill, and pepper.
+In Ukraine, varenyky are traditionally eaten with sour cream, but may also be a dessert, filled with fruit, such as, sour cherry, blueberries, along with sweet cottage cheese, cloves, lemon juice, and sugar.

 33. Wontons – China

 Wontons are similar to jiaozi, but have thinner skin and are relatively flatter.
-They are also usually served in broth, rather than being eaten with dipping sauce. heir preparation varies by region, and often contain a ground pork, garlic, and minced cabbage filling.
+They are also usually served in broth, rather than being eaten with dipping sauce.
+The preparation of these dumplings varies by region and are often filled with ground pork, garlic, and minced cabbage.
 Wontons can either be boiled (when served in soup) or deep-fried.
 Wonton noodle soup is a speciality of Guangzhou (Canton) in southern China, while those boiled with spicy chilli oil, sesame seeds, and scallions are a Sichuan speciality.
 They are also eaten during the Chinese New Year.

 34. Xiao Long Bao – China

 These steamed dumplings from Shanghai are perhaps better known as “soup dumplings”.
-They’re filled not only with the usual ground pork, mushrooms, ginger, and garlic which might seem like the usual but it also includes a small piece of aspic which melts when steamed creating a flavourful broth.
-The injection of broth also means that xiao long bao are pinched at the top instead of folded in half.
+They’re filled with ground pork, mushrooms, ginger, and garlic which might seem like the usual but it also includes a small piece of aspic which melts when steamed creating a flavourful broth.
+The injection of broth also means that xiao long bao is pinched at the top instead of folded in half.

 35. Zongzi – China

-Zongzi is a type of Chinese dumpling made with glutinous rice.
+Zongzi are types of Chinese dumplings made with glutinous rice.
 Usually, the glutinous rice is triangle or cone-shaped and is filled with red bean paste, Chinese dates or cured meat.
-The dumplings are and wrapped in bamboo leaves before being steamed or boiled.
+The dumplings are wrapped in bamboo leaves before being steamed or boiled.
 They are traditionally eaten during the Duanwu Festival (Dragon Boat Festival).

 There are many other types of dumplings around the world; such as the Chinese tangyuan and the Japanese daifuku (both desserts made with glutinous rice flour and containing a sweet filling); Cornish pasties (savoury pastries filled with meat and potatoes) and the Greek tyropitakia (phyllo dough pastry triangles filled with cheese).